Skip to content

 Core Components:

-• ChanQueue: Built-in channel-based queue implementation
+• ChanQueue[T]: Built-in thread-safe channel-based queue implementation.

 type job struct {